VGDC-UCI/Shooty-Game/README.md

 ## General Godot Stuff:

-How to format your gdscript codehttps://github.com/Scony/godot-gdscript-toolkit
+How to format your gdscript code: https://github.com/Scony/godot-gdscript-toolkit

 How to use the tileset editor:https://www.youtube.com/watch?v=V9OoaOlXc_4